 Devices Supported: Windows, macOS.

-Carbonite isn’t really popular among people who backup online due to their hefty price tags and relatively slow download/upload speeds.
+Carbonite isn’t really popular among people who backup online due to its hefty price tags and relatively slow download/upload speeds.
 However, some of their best features make them a contender for the best cloud backup service despite their few shortcomings.

-There’s also the industry-standard two-factor authentication.
+There’s also industry-standard two-factor authentication.
 Another feature they boast of is the folder-flagging feature, which simply marks the folders you’ve already backed up.